Interest-bearing accounts

 The return, interest rate, and other features of these accounts depend on the account terms and conditions and can vary based on the account type and the financial institution.
 They might require a minimum deposit or balance, have restrictions on withdrawals and transfers, and the terms can change over time.

 Deposit accounts are particularly popular on the Pismo platform due to their ability to support multiple rule possibilities, while savings accounts remain more basic.
-The interest-bearing accounts solution from Pismo is notable for its robust capability to process large volumes of daily operations, fully customizable fee and interest calculations, and the generation of treasury files and legal reports.
+The interest-bearing accounts solution from Pismo is notable for its robust capability to process large volumes of daily operations, fully customizable fee and interest calculations, and the generation of legal reports.

 This guide provides information on the available options to set up interest-bearing accounts on the Pismo platform, including common parameters, outputs, and examples.